reactleaf/modal/README.md

 ## Concept

 This library uses HoC to provide context and container, and provide hooks to open and close modal.
-Main Concept of this library is providing **type-safe** method to open specific modals on anywhere of your code.
+Main Concept of this library is providing **type-safe** method to open **any** modals on **anywhere** of your code.

-More details are on below
+Second object ismodal code will not be loaded until modal is opened: Reduce bundle size.
+This is important for faster web.

 ## Installation and Usage